-The Michael Elliott Award for Excellence in African Storytelling, a collaboration between the International Center for Journalists (ICFJ), ONE, and the Elliott family, honors an up-and-coming journalist in Africa who strives to strengthen people's voices and improve their well-being.
+The Michael Elliott Award for Excellence in African Storytelling, a collaboration between the International Center for Journalists (ICFJ), ONE, and the Elliott family, honors up-and-coming journalists in Africa who strives to strengthen people's voices and improve their well-being.

 2020 Award Winner

 Kiki Mordi is an investigative journalist, documentary filmmaker, and advocate for gender equality.

 She worked as a radio presenter for six years before transitioning into investigative journalism.
 During her time on the radio, she served as the Head of Presenting of a local radio station dedicated to women for two years, hosting the critically acclaimed, Woman Agenda, which played host to some of the finest women in leadership.

 In her 2019 explosive work with BBC Africa Eye, she uncovers sexual harassment in West African Schools in the investigative film, "Sex For Grades".
 The documentary went on to get awards and nominations including a nomination for an International Emmy Award in the Current Affairs category.